The Lilly Answers Center

 Do you have a question about a Lilly product (drug or device)?
 We are here to help.

 Adverse Events: Any event involving a known or suspected human death, related to a human health product or device, must be reported to The Lilly Answers Center (TLAC) at 1-800-Lilly-Rx (1-800-545-5979) immediately, within 24 hours of receipt.
 All other reports must be made within one business day.
-TLAC representatives are available Monday through Friday from 9 a.m. to 7 p.m.
-Eastern time, excluding company holidays.
+TLAC representatives are available Monday through Friday in the U.S., excluding company holidays.

 Health professionals, patients and consumers are encouraged to report adverse events involving pharmaceutical products or medical devices: